zkmkarlsruhe/thoscy/README.md

 _Note: Make sure to escape any names which include spaces by using double-quotes on the commandline._

 The device names are used as the first component in the OSC address: `"/device1/value 123 -> {"value": 123} to "device 1"`
-* OSC address must be prepended with the device name
+* OSC address must be prepended with the device name prefix
 * Device names are made lowercase and stripped of non-alphanumeric chars, ie. "device 1" becomes "/device1"

 Any device names which do not exist on the ThingsBoard server will automatically be created through the gateway.